Bill Gurley

 John William Gurley (born May 10, 1966) is an American businessman.
-He is a general partner at Benchmark, a Silicon Valley venture capital firm in Menlo Park, California.
-He is listed consistently on the Forbes Midas List and is considered one of technology’s top dealmakers.
+He is a general partner at Benchmark, a Silicon Valley venture capital firm in San Francisco, California.

 Education and early career

 John William Gurley was born in Dickinson, Texas, outside of Houston, on May 10, 1966.
 Gurley graduated from the University of Florida in 1989 with a Bachelor of Science degree.
 While at the University of Florida, he was a member of the men’s basketball team.
 Gurley received his Masters of Business Administration degree from the University of Texas McCombs School of Business in 1993.

 Prior to his investment career, Gurley was a design engineer at Compaq Computer, where he worked on products such as the 486/50 and Compaq's first multi-processor server.
-Before Compaq, he worked in the technical marketing group of Advanced Micro Devices' embedded processor division.
+Before Compaq, he worked in the technical marketing group of AMD's embedded processor division.

 Gurley was a partner at Hummer Winblad Venture Partners.
-He had also spent four years on Wall Street as a research analyst, including three years at CS First Boston.
-He was considered “one of Wall Street’s premier technology analysts."
+He spent four years on Wall Street as a research analyst, including three years at CS First Boston.
+Author Jeffrey Pfeffer called him “one of Wall Street’s premier technology analysts."
 He covered companies including Dell, Compaq and Microsoft and was the lead analyst on the Amazon.com IPO.

 Benchmark

-At Benchmark, Gurley has led investments in and holds board seats on Brighter, DogVacay, Good Eggs, GrubHub, HackerOne, Linden Lab, LiveOps, Nextdoor, OpenTable, Sailthru, Scale Computing, Stitch Fix, Vessel, and Zillow.
+At Benchmark, Gurley has led investments in and holds (or held) board seats on Brighter, DogVacay, Good Eggs, GrubHub, HackerOne, Linden Lab, LiveOps, Nextdoor, OpenTable, Sailthru, Scale Computing, Stitch Fix, Vessel, and Zillow.

 Other investments of his have included: Avamar Technologies (acquired by EMC Corporation), Business.com (acquired by R.H.
-Donnelley), Clicker.com (acquired by CBS Interactive), Demandforce (acquired by Intuit), Employease (acquired by Automatic Data Processing), JAMDAT Mobile (acquired by Electronic Arts), Nordstrom.com (acquired by Nordstrom), Shopping.com (acquired by eBay), The Knot, Uber, and Vudu (acquired by Walmart).
+Donnelley), Clicker.com (acquired by CBS Interactive), Demandforce (acquired by Intuit), Employease (acquired by ADP, Inc.), JAMDAT Mobile (acquired by Electronic Arts), Nordstrom.com (acquired by Nordstrom), Shopping.com (acquired by eBay), The Knot, Uber, and Vudu (acquired by Walmart).
+He is listed consistently on the Forbes Midas List.

 2008 recession

 With the economic collapse in the fall of 2008, Gurley garnered attention when he sent a letter to his portfolio companies, advising CEOs to exercise caution in spending but to look for and take advantage of opportunities that become available during harsh economic times.
 In a 2015 interview Gurley said of private tech investing, "It’s my belief that Silicon Valley and the venture-backed businesses have moved into a world that is both speculative and unsustainable."
 Gurley’s warnings, and posts on his personal blog, Above the Crowd, on venture capital spending, have been widely discussed in the industry.

-He also advises family offices to be careful before investing in unicorn companies.
+Awards

 In March 2016, Gurley was named VC of the Year at TechCrunch’s annual Crunchies awards.